Codium-ai/codiumai-vscode-release/README.md

 ## Explore our new [CodiumAI Chat](https://github.com/Codium-ai/codiumai-vscode-release#codiumai-chat---new)!

-## 🌟 NEW!
-Explore two of our upcoming [Teams plan](https://www.codium.ai/pricing/) features, available for a limited time!

 ### Prepare for Pull Request using our new CodiumAI Chat!
+(Pro💎)
-Easily get PR descriptions, automated reviews for your PR, automatic commit messages, and branch-diff improvement suggestions before opening your pull request.
+Easily get PR descriptions, automated reviews for your PR, automatic commit messages, and improvement suggestions for youe selected diff, before opening your pull request.
-Try out our new chat feature today!
 See how it works:

 ![PrePR](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/prepr.gif)

-### Extend your current test suites
+### Extend your current test suites (Pro💎)
 Already have a test suite?
-Let CodiumAI help you with adding missing tests to it!
+Let Codiumate help you with adding missing tests to it!
 Currently supporting Python, JS and TS.
 See how it works:

 ![Extend Test Suite](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/extend-test-suite.gif)